Faculty Experts

 Currently, Dr. Mauldin facilitates the Central New York Educators of Color Dialogue and runs the teen book club, The Breedlove Readers which she co-founded in Syracuse, NY in Spring 2020.

-She maintains an active membership and role in the University Council of Educational Administration (UCEA), the National Council of Teachers of English (NCTE), Division A of the American Educational Research Association (AERA) and the Association of African American Museums (AAAM).
+She maintains an active membership in the University Council of Educational Administration (UCEA), the National Council of Teachers of English (NCTE), the Association of African American Museums (AAAM) and serves as the Arts-Based Educational Research Program Chair within the American Educational Research Association (AERA).

 Related Stories and Coverage